munificent/craftinginterpreters/book/local-variables.md

 one time.

 If we try to go over that, not only could we not refer to them at runtime, the compiler would overrwrite its own locals array.
-Let's prevent that:
+Let's prevent that.

 ^code too-many-locals (1 before, 2 after)